-sex,46 sex with partners using illicit drugs,^{29,46,48,49} and transactional sex.50-53 Other risk factors include early coitarche,54 older age,^{29,48,55} history of incarceration,^{56,57} having less than a high school education,11 and living below the national poverty level.^{12,47}
+sex, sex with partners using illicit drugs,29,46,48,49 and transactional sex.50-53 Other risk factors include early coitarche, older age, history of incarceration, having less than a high school education, and living below the national poverty level.

-Women with bacterial vaginosis (BV) are at higher risk for acquiring T. vaginalis. ^{12, 20, 58} While vaginal dysbiosis has been associated with increased pathogenicity of T. vaginalis, 59 it is not clear if the presence of BV interferes with T. vaginalis treatment.
-In two prior randomized controlled trials (RCTs), BV was found to increase metronidazole treatment failure in HIV-infected women.
-61 This difference may be due to impaired immunity in HIV-infected women, 60 altered pharmacokinetics and pharmacodynamics of metronidazole, 62 or inadequate power in the studies conducted.
-61 Additionally, women with HIV are at higher risk for T. vaginalis. ^{50, 63} Several studies have also shown that women who have sex with women and men are at higher risk for T. vaginalis than women who have sex with women and women who have sex with men. ^{29, 64}
+Women with bacterial vaginosis (BV) are at higher risk for acquiring T. vaginalis.
+While vaginal dysbiosis has been associated with increased pathogenicity of T. vaginalis, it is not clear if the presence of BV interferes with T. vaginalis treatment.
+In two prior randomized controlled trials (RCTs), BV was found to increase metronidazole treatment failure in HIV-infected women but not in HIV-uninfected women.
+This difference may be due to impaired immunity in HIV-infected women, altered pharmacokinetics and pharmacodynamics of metronidazole, or inadequate power in the studies conducted.
+Additionally, women with HIV are at higher risk for T. vaginalis.
+Several studies have also shown that women who have sex with women and men are at higher risk for T. vaginalis than women who have sex with women and women who have sex with men.